chen-ye/dr-eds/README.md

 - Preview function - switch gear after RD gear value is set to apply changes
 - Lock screen function - prevent landscape orientation
 - Auto upload debug logs - after double tap on debug logs for copy to clipboard will prompt to upload debug log for future analyzing
+- Offline mode - app must be loaded at least once before that when Internet connection is available

 ### What's missing:

-- Offline mode - at that point app load all need files from Internet.
-On later stage it may become entirely offline
 - Firmware upgrade - if it is even possible, since it require some AES encryption
 - Please, feel free to add more ...